-It is known that the black-white pebbling price is always a lower bound on the resolution space of refuting pebbling contradictions $Peb_G[f]$ with respect to the "right" functions f, as proven in [BN08].
-Also, for all graphs studied in this context so far there have been shown to exist refutations of the corresponding pebbling contradictions in space upper-bounded by the black-white pebbling price-trivially for graphs where the black-white pebbling prices coincide, and more interestingly for the graphs in the current paper where the black-white pebbling price is asymptotically smaller than the black pebbling price.
+It is known that the black-white pebbling price is always a lower bound on the resolution space of refuting pebbling contradictions $Peb_G[f]$ with respect to the "right" functions f, as proven in Ben-Sasson and Nordström [2008].
+Also, for all graphs studied in this context so far there have been shown to exist refutations of the corresponding pebbling contradictions in space upper-bounded by the black-white pebbling price trivially for graphs where the black and black-white pebbling prices coincide, and more interestingly for the graphs in the current article where the black-white pebbling price is asymptotically smaller than the black pebbling price.
 This naturally raises the question whether it holds in general that the refutation space of pebbling contradictions is asymptotically equal to the black-white pebbling price of the underlying graphs.